The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region of Iceland

 The magical stave for the necropants

 Consequently, the coin will draw money into the scrotum so it will never be empty, as long as the original coin is not removed.
-To ensure salvation the owner has to convince someone else to overtake the pants and step into each leg as soon as he gets out of it.
-The necropants will thus keep the money-gathering nature for generations". - Nice, eh!
+To ensure salvation, the owner must convince someone else to overtake the pants and step into each leg as soon as he gets out of it.

-The necropants on display at the museum are a replica made from the measurements of a local man at Strandir - the curator of the museum told me that he didn't know if these were his private parts as well or if they are just made up ;)
+The necropants on display at the museum are a replica made from the measurements of a local man at Strandir - the curator of the museum told me that he didn't know if these were his private parts as well, or if they are just made up ;)

 Regína with Sigurður Atlason at the Museum of Witchcraft